apache/flink/docs/dev/table/connectors/index.md

 Schema Mapping
 ------------

-The body clause of a SQL `CREATE TABLE` statement defines the names and types of columns, and constraints, watermarks.
+The body clause of a SQL `CREATE TABLE` statement defines the names and types of columns, constraints and watermarks.
 Flink doesn't hold the data, thus the schema definition only declares how to map types from an external system to Flink’s representation.
 The mapping may not be mapped by names, it depends on the implementation of formats and connectors.
 For example, a MySQL database table is mapped by field names (not case sensitive), and a CSV filesystem is mapped by field order (field names can be arbitrary).
-This will be explanation in every connectors.
+This will be explained in every connectors.

 The following example shows a simple schema without time attributes and one-to-one field mapping of input/output to table columns.